 Pledges receivable consist of unconditional promises to give that are expected to be collected in current and future periods.
 Pledges expected to be collected within one year are recorded at their estimated net realizable values.
 Pledges receivable expected to be collected in more than one year are recorded at the present value of their estimated future cash flows, computed using risk-adjusted interest rates.
 Amortization of the discount is included in contribution revenue.
 The pledges will be received by the Corporation in future years and have been discounted using the risk-free interest rate for the year in which they were received.
-The interest rates used range from .11% to 4.73%.
+The amount of pledge discounts recorded as of December 31, 2024 and 2023 are \$0.

-The amount of pledge discounts recorded as of December 31, 2023 and 2022 are \$12,900.
 Pledges receivable are reported as donor restricted support unless the donor stipulations or circumstances surrounding the pledge make clear the donor intended it to be used to support activities in the current period.
-Pledges receivable are considered by management to be fully collectible and, accordingly, no allowance for credit losses is considered necessary.
+Pledges receivable are considered by management to be fully collectible and, accordingly, no allowance for doubtful accounts is considered necessary.